DerrickL25/RSA-Cryptography/README.md

 As part of a school project, I wrote a barebones RSA cryptography program in C capable of generating key pairs of varying size, and file encryption/decryption.
 The following is a usage guide.

+USAGE AND SYNOPSIS:
 This program generates RSA key pairs, encrypts, and decrypts files.
 Generating keys, encrypting files, and decrypting files each have their own executable and take in arguments.
 The following will specify how to use these executables.
-Run "make" to compile and link the files in the directory before running the program.
+Run "make" to generate the following executables.

 keygen:
 "-b": specify number of bits for the public modulus n (default: 1024).